dmbarbour/wikilon/docs/SimplifyABC.md

 ## Simplification Strategy

-So far I haven't found a reliable strategy for most problems.
-Equality saturation would probably work for most things, though is rather expensive with so many equivalent permutations, and would probably be too sophisticated to easily internalize.
+So far I haven't found any simple, reliable strategy.
+Most simplification efforts seem to be ad-hoc.

 ## Simplification Problems